Mahmoud-A-Noor/Image-Processing-Python-GUI-/README.md

 # PyImageLab

-A comprehensive image processing application that provides various image manipulation techniques and filters.
-This desktop application enables users to apply different image processing operations, view histograms, and save processed images with multiple theme options.
+A comprehensive image processing application with multiple theme options that provides various image manipulation techniques and filters.
+This desktop application enables users to apply different image processing operations, view histograms, and save processed images.

 ---